Isolation, gaslighting and ‘tremendous hypocrisy’: ‘Secrets of Playboy’ grapples with Hugh Hefner’s legacy

 Hefner had other ways of eluding scandal, according to several people who appear on the show.
 Tetenbaum and Rosen say Hefner had deep connections with local police departments because many of his security guards were former police.
 He also had magazine employees read things that could reflect negatively on him or Playboy; a former editorial assistant recalls vetting books and reading stuff “that never saw the light of day.”

-Even after dissolving some of the mystique around her childhood, Saginor says she took pains to “portray Hef in a very, very positive light,” in her 2006 memoir, “Playground: A Childhood Lost to the Playboy Mansion,” out of a sense of lingering loyalty — and fear of repercussions.
+Even after dissolving some of the mystique around her childhood, Saginor says she took pains to “portray Hef in a very, very positive light” in her 2006 memoir, “Playground: A Childhood Lost Inside the Playboy Mansion,” out of a sense of lingering loyalty — and fear of repercussions.
 She recalls Hefner calling her while she was in Los Angeles promoting her book.
 He told her he was proud of her and asked about the interviews she had lined up for her next tour stop.
 He also asked that she keep his knowledge of her underage relationship a secret.
 Though she agreed, Saginor says all of her interviews were summarily canceled “in succession.”

 “It was like something out of a mafia movie,” she says.
 “I know that he had someone in his office call and contact those people and stop those interviews.